MonitSharma/Anime-and-Kdrama/README.md

 <tr>
   <td class="tg-yw4l">11.</td>
   <td class="tg-yw4l">The rising of the Shield Hero</td>
-  <td class="tg-yw4l">The Four Cardinal Heroes are a group of ordinary men from modern-day Japan summoned to the kingdom of Melromarc to become its saviors.
+  <td class="tg-yw4l">The Four Cardinal Heroes are a group of ordinary men from modern-day Japan summoned to the kingdom of Melromarc to become its saviours.
 Melromarc is a country plagued by the Waves of Catastrophe that have repeatedly ravaged the land and brought disaster to its citizens for centuries </td>
   <td class="tg-yw4l"><a href="https://zoro.to/the-rising-of-the-shield-hero-524?ref=search">
   <img src="https://img.shields.io/badge/Zoro-F47521?style=for-the-badge&logo=zoro&logoColor=white" width = '' >
 </a></td>